Council Staff Support

 Please list all food allergies on your camper forms, if you have any concerns; please call the camp director to discuss the meal plans.
 We may need you to bring a few key items for your camper if they require very specialized foods.
 When you arrive at camp you may also meet with our cooks to discuss meal plans.
 This helps the camper also meet our cook, so the cook knows who to look for when making specific meals for your camper.
-We also can accommodate vegan, low fodmap, kosher, and vegetarian diets.
-Not all our kitchens are not peanut-free but, we are peanut aware.
+We also can accommodate vegan, low fod-map, kosher, and vegetarian diets.
+Not all our kitchens are not peanut-free, but we are peanut aware.

 What if my camper is a picky eater?

-If a camper does not like what is served, there are always alternatives available such as peanut butter* and jelly sandwiches, cereal, and fruit.
+If a camper does not like what is served, there are always alternatives available such as peanut butter (or alternative) and jelly sandwiches, cereal, and fruit.
 Staff are seated at each table to help keep an eye out for campers who are not eating well and will suggest some of these alternatives.
 We do not want anyone to go hungry at camp and are happy to find something even the pickiest of eaters will eat.
-If your camper is a picky eater, please talk to her prior to camp about speaking up if they are not getting enough to eat.
+If your camper is a picky eater, please talk to them prior to camp about speaking up if they are not getting enough to eat.
 If your camper is shy about asking for what they need, be sure to put this information on your share your camper form so staff can pay special attention.